dinakaranonline/blog/_posts/2021-02-01-Demystifying-oAuth-and-OpenIDConnect.md

 **2. History of Authentication**

--Basic Authentication
+- Basic Authentication
--Windows OS based Authentication / SSO
+- Windows OS based Authentication / SSO
 - SAML for Enterprise Apps / Web SSO
 - How SAML worked?
 - SAML Assertion returning XML with details of the user and other details